pauljtremblay/smb3-eh-manip/README.rst

 Note: Highly recommended is also configuring reset_image_region, which is needed to use the autoreset feature.
-You can mirror the process for eh_start_frame_image_region to get it.
+You can mirror the process for start_frame_image_region to get it.
 Autoreset is really handy and makes the tool shine.

 Configure Regions